Skip to main content

 Is Long-Term Disability Taxable?

 Navigating Long-term disability (LTD) insurance can be confusing and adding tax considerations on top of that can be stressful.
-Long-term disability provides financial benefits to you if you are unable to work for a long period of time due to disability.
+Long-term disability provides financial benefits to you if you are unable to work for a long period due to disability.
 But are the benefits you receive taxable?

 In short, long-term disability benefits can be taxable or tax-free.
 You should speak to an accountant or other tax professional to determine whether your benefits are taxable and to make sure your benefits are reported correctly on your tax return.